Israel ‘expanding’ troops in Gaza, Hamas to counter with ‘full force’

 Israel secretly detaining thousands of missing Gaza workers: Rights groups

 Israeli troops, backed by tanks, launched brief overnight incursions into Gaza on Wednesday and Thursday night, but this third and largest offensive marks an escalation of their ground manoeuvres.
+The bombing completely destroyed hundreds of buildings and houses overnight, the Gaza Civil Defence said.

+“We attacked above the ground and underground, we attacked terror operatives of all ranks, everywhere,” Israeli Defence Minister Yoav Gallant said in a video statement on Saturday.
+“The instructions for the forces are clear: the operation will continue until a new order.”

-The increased fighting came amid heavy air bombardments and Israel knocking out communications to create a near-blackout of information, largely cutting off the 2.3 million people in besieged Gaza from contact with the outside world.
+The ground raids come amid heavy air bombardments and Israel knocking out communications in Gaza to create a near-blackout of information, largely cutting off the besieged population of 2.3 million from contact with the outside world.

 United Nations officials, NGOs and media, including Al Jazeera, had difficulty reaching their teams on the ground.

-At 07:00 GMT on Saturday, Al Jazeera’s Hani Mahmoud managed to report live from Khan Younis in southern Gaza.
+On Saturday morning, Al Jazeera’s Hani Mahmoud managed to report live from Khan Younis in southern Gaza.

 He described what Palestinians lived through as “the most difficult and bloodiest night since the beginning of this war”.

-Describing the events that took place overnight, Al Jazeera’s Mahmoud said: “It all started when the Israeli military spokesperson distributed a map asserting that al-Shifa hospital is the headquarters of Hamas leadership … Hamas then denied it has any rooms underneath the hospital.
+Describing the events that took place overnight, Al Jazeera’s Mahmoud said, “It all started when the Israeli military spokesperson distributed a map asserting that al-Shifa hospital is the headquarters of Hamas leadership … Hamas then denied it has any rooms underneath the hospital.
 An hour later, Gaza experienced a complete blackout.

 “At about 7pm local time, a major attack by sea and land took place, concentrated on the northern part of the Gaza Strip, around the vicinity of al-Shifa hospital,” he said.